20 of the best Prime Day deals on five-star products: headphones, TVs, speakers and more

 £899 £775 at Amazon (save £124) (opens in new tab)

-Sonos' first soundbar a delivers five-star Dolby Atmos performance and wi-fi connectivity for easy music streaming and integration with other Sonos products.
+Sonos's first soundbar delivers five-star Dolby Atmos performance and wi-fi connectivity for easy music streaming and integration with other Sonos products.

 The best Prime Day deals on five-star speakers and DACs